rasachdev/data146/project5part1.md

 ## 1. Data Results on WealthC
 First, I set the variable **wealthC** as my target.

 I performed a linear regression and computed the mean squared error, MSE.
 For the MSE, I got 0.44281.
 Then I standardized the features and again computed the MSE.
 With that step, I got the same MSE of 0.44281.
-When comparing the coefficients of the two models, the standardized coefficients is different and smaller than the non-standardized set.
+When comparing the coefficients of the two models, the standardized coefficients is different from and smaller than the non-standardized set.

-For my linear regression, I got a mean training score of 0.7358361818893744 and mean testing score of 0.7350550082046395.
-I also got a mean MSE trainging score of 0.44278652650445827 and a mean MSE testing score of 0.44375466672109376.
+For my linear regression, I got a training score of 0.73084 and testing score of 0.73006.
+I also got a mean MSE trainging score of 0.44279 and a mean MSE testing score of 0.44375.

-Next I ran a ridge regression.
-The results I got were an alpha value of 76.0 with a training score of 0.7358363174051512 and a testing score of 0.7350544860652567.
+Next I ran a ridge regression on the dataset given.
+The results I got were an alpha value of 76.0 with a training score of 0.73584 and a testing score of 0.73505.
+Overall, there was a strong correlation between the features and targets as the R squared value was so close to 1.
+The ridge regression also shows an improvement in correlation from the linear regression.

 Then I ran a lasso regression.
-The results I got were: 0.00026333333333333336 0.7358346356402806 0.7350562589633233

-The lasso regression has a higher mean testing score
+The results I got were an alpha value of 0.000263 with a trainging score of 0.73583 and a testing score of 0.73506.
+Again, like the ridge regession, the lasso regression also shows a very strong correlation between the features and targets from the data.
+Though a very very slight improvement, the score is virtually the same but I'd say the lasso regression performed the best for WealthC.

 ## 2. Data Results on WealthI
 The next step was changing my  target variable to **wealthI**.
 I did the same steps as the previous step.